PTsolvers/Chmy.jl/docs/src/concepts/grid_operators.md

 ## Masking

-Masking is particularly important when performing finite differences on GPUs, as it allows for efficient and accurate computations by selectively applying operations only where needed, allowing more flexible control over the grid operators and improving performance.
-Thus, by providing masked grid operators, we enable more flexible control over the domain on which the grid operators should be applied for advanced users.
+Masking allows selectively applying operations only where needed, allowing more flexible control over the grid operators and improving performance.
+Thus, by providing masked grid operators, we enable more flexible control over the domain on which the grid operators should be applied.

 In the following example, we first define a mask `ω` on the 2D `StructuredGrid`.
 Then we specify to **not** mask the center area of all Vx, Vy nodes (accessible through `ω.vc`, `ω.cv`) on the staggered grid.